projectatomic/dockerfile_lint/README.md

 ```

 ## Line Rule Section
 This section contains rules that must be run on a given instruction in the dockerfile.
 There is a rule to check the syntax of each instruction and zero or more rules for semantic checks.
-The example below shows rules to run against the 'FROM' instruction:
+The example below shows rules to run against the `FROM` instruction:
 ```yaml
 line_rules:
     FROM: